AlejandraLLI/ML_Final_Kaggle_Competition/README.md

 This task was accomplished estimating GBM models for the three home areas in conjunction and independently.

+Note that all coding and comments are in Spanish.
+There is no html or pdf output for the project, only the csv files submitted to the competition.

 Link to Kaggle Competition: https://www.kaggle.com/c/motion-sensors-am2017